postlemons/Nomyo/README.md

 ![Screenshot of settings](https://i.imgur.com/0ABcohQ.png)

-You can open the settings menu by right clicking the skin 'n choosing `Open Settings`
+You can open the settings menu by right-clicking the skin and choosing `Open Settings`

 Supported Customizations: